Louisiana secession: Secession

 On January 26, 1861, the Secession Convention voted 113 to 17 to adopt the Ordinance of Secession.
 Judge James G. Taliaferro of Catahoula Parish was the most outspoken opponent.
 He warned the secession threatened the interests and destiny of Louisiana, He predicted war, ruin, and decline.
 His opinion, however, was not included in the official record of the proceedings.
 Most of the state's citizens celebrated secession.
 Pine torches lighted a night parade in New Orleans.
 The governor called for homes and businesses to put lights in their windows to show their support.
 People cheered in the streets as fireworks exploded and cannons fired.
-The sound of cannon fire would soon create a very difficult emotion in a city under attack.
 Louisiana called itself a country for less than two weeks.
 On February 4, 1861, the State of Louisiana joined the Confederate States of America, the new nation formed by the southern states that seceded.
 The newly formed Confederate government gained the political skills of Louisiana's ex-United States senators.
 Judah P. Benjamin, called the "brains of the Confederacy", served in Confederate President Jefferson Davis's cabinet.
 John Slidell spent most of the war trying to persuade European nations to support the Confederacy.
 Louisiana also contributed four key generals to the Confederate army – Braxton Bragg, Leonidas Polk, Richard Taylor, and P. G. T. Beauregard.